Introduction

 - Live updates without refresh

-Can I manually trigger an event from my code?
+Can I manually trigger a product event from my code?

 The SDK doesn't support manual triggers.
-Events fire automatically based on configured triggers in OneEntry.
+Events fire automatically based on configured triggers in OneEntry when product data changes.

 Yes!
 In OneEntry admin panel: